Joint Security Area: United Nations Command staffing

-The United Nations Command Security Battalion—Joint Security Area was constituted on May 5, 1952, as Army Unit 8020, United Nations Command Military Armistice Commission Support Group (Provisional).
+The United Nations Command Security Battalion - Joint Security Area (UNCSB-JSA), simply United Nations Command Security Battalion was constituted on May 5, 1952, as Army Unit 8020, United Nations Command Military Armistice Commission Support Group (Provisional).
 Originally authorized five officers and ten enlisted soldiers, the unit grew to over 1,400 officers and men supporting almost 32,000 soldiers, civilians, and diplomats involved in negotiating and then enforcing the Armistice Agreement.
 By the end of February 1954 the scope of work declined and the number of soldiers assigned to the unit declined as well.

 For the next 50 years, the unit underwent several organizational and name changes, although the original mission to secure the Joint Security Area remains the same today as it was in 1952.
 On June 11, 1979, the name was changed from US Army Support Group (Joint Security Area) to United Nations Command Support Group—Joint Security Area, and further changed to United Nations Command Security Force—Joint Security Area on December 23, 1985.
-On October 15, 1994, UNC Commander directed that the unit be known by its present designation, the United Nations Command Security Battalion—Joint Security Area.
+On October 15, 1994, UNC Commander directed that the unit be known by its present designation, the United Nations Command Security Battalion - Joint Security Area.

 Originally a purely U.S. Army organization, the unit also included ROK soldiers (KATUSAs).
 In addition, ROK Army officers served as liaison officers.
 In the mid-1970s the JSA consisted of the JSF company with three platoons of one U.S. and one ROKA officer, and thirty enlisted men, supported by a battalion staff.
 The three platoons were led by the U.S. officer with the ROK officer as the executive officer, and U.S. Army platoon sergeants.
 The platoons consisted of three squads, with equal numbers of U.S. and KATUSA soldiers.